weslleyskah/machine_learning_projects/README.md

 # Machine Learning Projects

 This repository contains machine learning projects that explore and analyze datasets to compare the performance of different ML algorithms.
-Key features include reshaped datasets, linear correlations, RMSE values, and predictions.

 ---